wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_verifychain.md

 ---
-title: dash:verifychain \[POST\]
+title: verifychain - Dash
-description: Verifies each entry in the local block chain database.
+description: Example code for the verifychain json-rpc method. Сomplete guide on how to use verifychain json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters